-(1) Before the State Forester will issue final acceptance of timber sale contract requirements, a purchaser of state timber must:
+(1) Before the State Forester will issue final acceptance of timber sale contract requirements, a purchaser of state timber or logs must:

-(a) Notify the State Forester of the delivery destination of all timber purchased under that contract.
+(a) Notify the State Forester of the delivery destination of all timber or logs purchased under that contract.
 Notification will be made in a form and manner prescribed by the State Forester;

-(b) Prior to selling, trading, exchanging, or otherwise conveying state timber to any other person, the purchaser of state timber shall obtain a certification of the person's eligibility to purchase state timber, and their intent to comply with the terms and conditions contained in this section.
+(b) Prior to selling, trading, exchanging or otherwise conveying unprocessed state timber or logs to any other person, the purchaser of state timber shall obtain a certification of the person's eligibility to purchase state timber or logs and their intent to comply with the terms and conditions contained in this section.
 Certification will be made in a form and manner as prescribed by the State Forester and shall be forwarded to the State Forester upon completion of the transaction.
-Obtaining certification shall not relieve the purchaser's responsibility to provide the State Forester with an accounting of the delivery destination of that timber.
+Obtaining a certification shall not relieve the purchaser's responsibility to provide the State Forester with an accounting of the delivery destination of that timber or logs.